amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 <!-- https://stackoverflow.com/a/22615787/684957 -->

 Queues is a data structure where the first data to get in is also the first to go out.
 A.k.a First-in, First-out (FIFO).
+It's like a line of people at the movies, the first to come in is the first to come out.

+{% img /images/queue.jpg "Queue: enqueue and dequeue" %}

-We could implement a Queue very similar to how we implemented the Stack.
+We could implement a Queue using an array, very similar to how we implemented the Stack.

+## Queue implemented with Array(s)

 A naive implementation would be this one using `Array.push` and `Array.shift`:

 <a id="QueueNaiveImpl"></a>